-Walker Barrier Systems is a leading supplier of containment and aseptic systems for the pharmaceutical, biotech and nuclear industries.
-Our product line includes pharmaceutical isolators for containment of potent compounds and aseptic processing applications; Extract Technology brand downflow booths for operator protection from breathable dusts; and a full range of Extract Technology brand pack-off systems to safely offload powder products into drums or IBCs.
+Extract Technology, formerly known as Walker Barrier Systems in North and South America, is a leading supplier of containment and aseptic systems for the pharmaceutical, biotech and nuclear industries.
+Our product line includes pharmaceutical isolators for containment of potent compounds and aseptic processing applications; downflow booths for operator protection from breathable dusts; and a full range of brand pack-off systems to safely offload powder products into drums or IBCs.
 Restricted Access Barrier Systems (RABS) are also available, providing unidirectional airflow and limited operator access during the pharmaceutical manufacturing process.
 We will custom design equipment to best suit your process or integrated equipment needs.

 Our Mobile Clean Room (MCR) provides fast, flexible clean room manufacturing space without the considerable time and costs associated with more traditional clean room options.
 The “MCR” can be designed with ISO 7 or ISO 8, BSL1 and BSL2+ environments for pharmaceutical and biotech applications, or ISO 5 and ISO 6 environments for semiconductor applications.
 The MCR is delivered fully assembled to your facility ready to use.
 Extended-width units are available to increase manufacturing space.